gisphm/myvimrc/README.md

 * [ ] use less plugins as possible

-    > This could be difficult for me now.
+    > 1. This could be difficult for me now.
 I will try my best.
+    > 2. Make a plugin as a plugin collection, just as how polyglot has done.

 * [ ] fix issues met in use regularly